unicode-org/cldr/docs/ldml/tr35-keyboards.md

 The attribute value `normalization="disabled"` can be used to indicate that no automatic normalization is to be applied in input, matching, or output.
 Using this setting should be done with caution:

 - When this attribute value is used, all matching and output uses only the exact codepoints provided by the keyboard author.
-- Input context from the application may not be normalized, which means that the keyboard author should consider all possible combinations, including NFC, NFD, and mixed normalization in `<transform from=` attributes.
+- The input context from the application may not be normalized, which means that the keyboard author should consider all possible combinations, including NFC, NFD, and mixed normalization in `<transform from=` attributes.
 - See [`<settings>`](#element-settings) for further details.

 The majority of the above section only applies when `normalization="disabled"` is not used.